nodef/extra-express/README.md

-Support methods for express package.
+Support methods for [express package].
 > Need to handle error from express routes using async?<br>

 ```javascript